-• Trait classes must have one additional template parameter (defaulted to void) then required to enable SFI-NAE in specializations:
+• Trait classes always have one more template parameter (with default parameter) then is required for enabling SFINAE in the specialization:

 '''

+template<

+typename T,

-template<typename T, typename TSfinae = void>
+typename TSfinae = void>

 struct GetOffsets;

 '''

-• Traits for implementations always have the same name as the accessor function but in PascalCase while the member function is camelCase again: sin(){...} and Sin(sin(){...});
+- Template trait aliases always end with a T e.g. BufT while the corresponding trait ends with Type e.g. BufType - Traits for implementations always have the same name as the accessor function but in PascalCase while the member function is camelCase again: sin(){...} and Sin(sin(){...});